box/box-python-sdk-gen/docs/folders.md

 - folder_id `str`
   - The unique identifier that represent a folder.
 The ID for any folder can be determined by visiting this folder in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/folder/123` the `folder_id` is `123`.
 The root folder of a Box account is always represented by the ID `0`.
 Example: "12345"
 - name `Optional[str]`
   - The optional new name for this folder.
+The following restrictions to folder names apply: names containing non-printable ASCII characters, forward and backward slashes (`/`, `\`), names with trailing spaces, and names `.` and `..` are not allowed.
+Folder names must be unique within their parent folder.
+The name check is case-insensitive, so a folder named `New Folder` cannot be created in a parent folder that already contains a folder named `new folder`.
 - description `Optional[str]`
   - The optional description of this folder
 - sync_state `Optional[UpdateFolderByIdSyncState]`